Who Are We?

 Federal legislation has taken great strides in ensuring people with disabilities equal access to vote.
 However, serious barriers to voting are still widespread for people with disabilities–from voter registration to poll accessibility.There are 57 million Americans with disabilities who represent almost 20% of the United States.
 Many of them are still deprived of their right to vote.

-To enhance the voting bloc of people with disabilities and protect the fundamental value of one person, one vote.
+To build, educate and empower the voting bloc of people with disabilities and protect the fundamental value of one person, one vote.

-One Vote was founded to help restore the rights of all people with disabilities to vote.
+One Vote was founded to help all people with disabilities understand their rights as voters.
 One Vote seeks to improve the voting representation of people with disabilities by encouraging voter registration and providing information about voting opportunities and resources on polling place accessibility.
 One Vote also seeks to help provide information and education so that more people with disabilities will run for public office.

 One Vote believes that every American should have the right to elect public officials to represent them.
 One Vote strives to make sure that every person with a disability is able to achieve full representation through the electoral process.
 One Vote further believes that people with disabilities should be candidates for public office.
 Regardless of one’s party affiliation or beliefs, every person with a disability eligible to vote should have ONE VOTE.